 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-A 4-hour written school exam.
+Ordinarily, this course has a 4-hour written school exam.

 You must have passed the mandatory activities in order to sit for the exam.